Anacyclus pyrethrum

 Anacyclus pyrethrum, the pellitory, Spanish chamomile, Mount Atlas daisy, bertram, or Akarkara, is a species of flowering plant in the daisy family Asteraceae.
 It is native to Mediterranean Europe and parts of North Africa, but also naturalised in other parts of Europe, India and Pakistan.
 This herbaceous perennial resembles chamomile species in habitat and appearance.

 The plants known as pellitory-of-the-wall and spreading pellitory belong to a different family, the nettles (Urticaceae).

 Names

 Although one might assume from the specific epithet pyrethrum that this plant contains pyrethrins, it does not.
 Both pyrethrum and "pellitory" derive ultimately from the ancient Greek for "fire" (πῦρ).

+Vernacular names

+Anacyclus pyrethrum is known by various regional names in India and is commonly used in traditional systems like Ayurveda and Unani medicine.

 Cultivation

 Anacyclus pyrethrum var. depressus (sometimes considered a separate species, Anacyclus depressus), called mat daisy or Mount Atlas daisy, is grown as a spring-blooming, low-water ornamental.
 It produces mats of grey-green, ferny foliage and single daisy-like white flowers.
 It is suitable for growing in an alpine or rock garden.
-It has gained the Royal Horticultural Society’s Award of Garden Merit.
+It has gained the Royal Horticultural Society's Award of Garden Merit.